Creepshow: "The Crate"

-Mike Latimer, a janitor at Horlicks University, drops a quarter he was flipping and it rolls behind a grate under a basement staircase.
+Mike Latimer, a janitor at Horlicks University, drops a quarter he was flipping, and it rolls behind a grate under a basement staircase.
 While attempting to retrieve the coin, he comes across a wooden storage crate marked "Ship to Horlicks University via Julia Carpenter - Arctic Expedition - June 19, 1834" hidden underneath the staircase.
 He calls Professor Dexter Stanley to notify him of the discovery, drawing Dexter away from a faculty social gathering.
-Also at the gathering are Dexter's best friend, the mild-mannered Professor Henry Northrup, and Henry's perpetually drunk, obnoxious, and emotionally-abusive wife Wilma "Billie", who has a penchant for embarrassing herself, belittling her husband, and annoying or insulting everybody she meets.
+Also at the gathering are Dexter's best friend, the mild-mannered Professor Henry Northrup, and Henry's perpetually drunk, obnoxious, and emotionally-abusive wife, Wilma "Billie", who has a penchant for embarrassing herself, belittling her husband, and annoying or insulting everybody she meets.
 Henry regularly fantasizes about killing his horrific wife, but is far too timid to actually go through with it.

 Stanley meets Mike at Amberson Hall, where the former discovers the crate.
 Both men move the crate into a nearby biology lab, where they tirelessly work to get it open.
-In the process, Mike sticks his hand inside the crate and begins yelling in pain.
+In the process, Mike reaches into the crate and begins yelling in pain.
 The crate opens to reveal its contents: a shaggy, ape-like creature with sharp fangs.
 Despite its diminutive size, the creature promptly kills and devours Mike whole, leaving behind only his mangled boot.
 Fleeing the lab, Dexter bumps into graduate student Charlie Gereson, to whom he frantically relays what happened.
 While skeptical, Charlie agrees to investigate the professor's claims.
 The two find the lab covered in blood, with no sign of the creature or its crate.
 They discover that the crate has been moved back under the stairs, where they also discover Mike's boot.
-Wanting to measure the bite marks on the boot, Charlie examines the crate closer.
+Wanting to measure the bite marks on the boot, Charlie examines the crate more closely.
 The creature pounces on Charlie and kills him, prompting Dexter to escape and take the boot with him.